SEO & Visibility

 • [LINKEDIN_URL]: Founder’s personal LinkedIn

-Note on Person: Only add this block if your company has a personal brand component (founder-led, thought leadership).
-Otherwise, remove this entire block.
+Note on Person: Only add this block if you have a personal brand component in your business (founder-led, thought leadership).
+Otherwise remove this entire block.

 — Martha van Berkel, CEO of Schema App